gl-inet/docs-astrowarp/docs/tutorials/setting_up_astrowarp_with_glinet_routers_remote_access.md

 # Setting Up AstroWarp with GL.iNet Routers: Remote Access

-This document outlines the steps to create a remote access scenario that allows you to securely access your company's network resources, such as computers, NAS, printers, etc, from a remote location.
+This document outlines the steps to create a remote access scenario that allows you to securely access your company's network resources, such as computers, NAS, printers, etc,. from a remote location.

 ![](https://static.gl-inet.com/docs/astrowarp/tutorials/remote_access/1.png){class="glboxshadow"}